 Project activities are listed as types A through D.

 - Type A covers simple inspections and non‐invasive activities where no dust can be generated, like painting without sanding or minor plumbing.
-Minimal dust created by small scale work of short duration is considered a Type B activity.
+Minimal dust created by small-scale work of short duration is considered a Type B activity.

-- This type of activity may involve the installation of telephone or computer cabling or the cutting of walls or removal of ceiling panels from a room or space.
+- This type of activity may involve the installation of telephone or computer cabling or the cutting of walls or the removal of ceiling panels from a room or space.

 - Type C covers an increase in project activity where demolition or removal of debris and any fixed building waste and components can cause a moderate to a high level of dust to circulate.